 Slimeyard Slimes is the creation of Archer Senft

-Archer is an 18-yr old artist who suffered a severe spinal cord injury on August 5, 2015.
+Archer is a 19-yr old artist who suffered a severe spinal cord injury on August 5, 2015.
 When he first regained the partial use of his arm, Archer’s first drawing was a snail.
 That snail is the inspiration for Slimeyard Slimes and it appears on our OG Snail Ties.
 Since that first rough attempt to begin again with creating art, with the help of Match Zimmerman at McDonogh School and cool technology from Apple and Adobe Illustrator, Archer has really gotten into graphic design as a way of regaining his ability to create art.
 The Slimeyard Slimes T-shirt designs are a fun project where Archer riffed on his original snail design to create amusing and colorful shirts.

 Here is Archer’s story in his own words: